ballerina-platform/ballerina-spec/beps/lib-sql/additional-connection-pool-configurations.md

     int     minIdleConnections = minIdleConnections;

     // New fields
-    # Maximum time (in seconds) to wait for a connection from the pool before failing
+    # Maximum time (in seconds) to wait for a connection from the pool before failing.
+The default value is
+    # 30 seconds.
+This can be changed through the configuration API with the `ballerina.sql.connectionTimeout` key
     decimal connectionTimeout = connectionTimeout;

-    # Maximum time (in seconds) an idle connection is kept before retirement
+    # Maximum time (in seconds) an idle connection is kept before retirement.
+The default value is 600 seconds
+    # (10 minutes).
+This can be changed through the configuration API with the `ballerina.sql.idleTimeout` key
     decimal idleTimeout = idleTimeout;

-    # Maximum time (in seconds) allowed for a connection validation
+    # Maximum time (in seconds) allowed for a connection validation.
+The default value is 5 seconds.
+This
+    # can be changed through the configuration API with the `ballerina.sql.validationTimeout` key
     decimal validationTimeout = validationTimeout;

-    # Threshold (in seconds) to flag a potential connection leak (use `0` to disable leak detection)
+    # Threshold (in seconds) to flag a potential connection leak (use `0` to disable leak detection).
+The default
+    # value is 0 seconds.
+This can be changed through the configuration API with the
+    # `ballerina.sql.leakDetectionThreshold` key
     decimal leakDetectionThreshold = leakDetectionThreshold;

-    # Interval (in seconds) to periodically keep idle connections alive (use `0` to disable keep alive)
+    # Interval (in seconds) to periodically keep idle connections alive (use `0` to disable keep alive).
+The
+    # default value is 0 seconds.
+This can be changed through the configuration API with the
+    # `ballerina.sql.keepAliveTime` key
     decimal keepAliveTime = keepAliveTime;
     # Pool name for logs/metrics.
-If unset, an internal name is used
+If unset, an internal name is used.
+The default value is nil.
+This can be
+    # changed through the configuration API with the `ballerina.sql.poolName` key
     string? poolName = poolName;
     # Controls pool boot behavior: fail fast vs. lazy init.
-Use negative value to disable failure timeout
+Use negative value to disable failure timeout.
+The
+    # default value is 1 second.
+This can be changed through the configuration API with the
+    # `ballerina.sql.initializationFailTimeout` key
     decimal initializationFailTimeout = initializationFailTimeout;
     # Default transaction isolation for connections.
-If unset, driver default is used
+If unset, driver default is used.
+Allowed values typically:
+    # `TRANSACTION_READ_UNCOMMITTED`, `TRANSACTION_READ_COMMITTED`, `TRANSACTION_REPEATABLE_READ`,
+    # `TRANSACTION_SERIALIZABLE`.
+    # This can be changed through the configuration API with the `ballerina.sql.transactionIsolation` key
-    TransactionIsolation transactionIsolation = transactionIsolation;
+    TransactionIsolation? transactionIsolation = transactionIsolation;
     # SQL query to validate a connection.
-Use nil to use driver-native validation
+Leave unset to use driver-native validation.
+The default value is
+    # nil.
+This can be changed through the configuration API with the `ballerina.sql.connectionTestQuery` key
     string? connectionTestQuery = connectionTestQuery;
     # SQL executed when a new connection is created.
-Useful for session-level settings
+Useful for session-level settings.
+The default value is
+    # nil.
+This can be changed through the configuration API with the `ballerina.sql.connectionInitSql` key
     string|string[]? connectionInitSql = connectionInitSql;
     # Marks connections as read-only by default.
-Use with care when apps issue writes
+Use with care when apps issue writes.
+The default value is
+    # false.
+This can be changed through the configuration API with the `ballerina.sql.readOnly` key
     boolean readOnly = readOnly;
     # Allows suspending the pool for maintenance.
-Rarely needed; keep disabled
+Rarely needed; keep disabled.
+The default value is false.
+    # This can be changed through the configuration API with the `ballerina.sql.allowPoolSuspension` key
     boolean allowPoolSuspension = allowPoolSuspension;

-    # Isolates pool’s internal queries from application transactions
+    # Isolates pool's internal queries from application transactions.
+The default value is false.
+This can
+    # be changed through the configuration API with the `ballerina.sql.isolateInternalQueries` key
     boolean isolateInternalQueries = isolateInternalQueries;
 |};
 ```